Jupally Rameswar Rao: Business career

-In 1981, he established My Home Constructions Private Limited, that has an annual revenue of ₹650 crore as of November 2016.
+In 1981, he established My Home Constructions Private Limited, which has an annual revenue of ₹650 crore as of November 2016.

-Rameswar Rao ventured into cement business and started Maha Cement (My Home Industries Private Limited), which he later encashed by selling 50% to CRH plc, an Irish company for ₹1429 crore in 2008.
+Rameswar Rao ventured into the cement business and started Maha Cement (My Home Industries Private Limited), which he later encashed by selling 50% to CRH plc, an Irish company for ₹1429 crore in 2008.
 He bought the 3.2 million tonne cement plant Sree Jayajyothi Cements from Shriram Epc for ₹1,400 crore in 2013.
-Now the company has 10-million tonne cement capacity, making Maha Cement one of the largest cement producers in South India.
+Now the company has a 10-million tonne cement capacity, making Maha Cement one of the largest cement producers in South India.

-As of April 2022, he has a net worth of US$1 billion according to Forbes.
+net worth of US$2.5 billion, as of march 2024 according to Forbes.